 This mashed cauliflower recipe is made with only 5-ingredients: cauliflower, ricotta, garlic, butter, and chives.
 The garlic adds so much flavor and the ricotta just the perfect touch of creaminess.

-Serve it with meatballs, bolognese sauce, saucy shrimp, or any other meal you’d normally serve with mashed potatoes.
+Serve it with turkey pesto meatballs, sausage bolognese sauce, coconut milk shrimp, or any other meal you’d normally serve with mashed potatoes.

 Getting Moisture Out of Cauliflower